AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/create-your-first-ff-application.md

 ## Complete Code

 Here's the entire code sample.
-As a reminder, feel free to modify and change the prompt:
+As a reminder, feel free to modify and change the prompt.

+**IMPORTANT:** Note that this Node.js code uses imports and top-level `await`, so you must either use the `.mjs` extension on your script file or ensure you have a `package.json` with `type: "module"`.

 <CodeBlock slots="heading, code" repeat="2" languages="JavaScript, PYTHON" />